 From Oud Zuilen to Breukelen

-The Vecht begins in Oud Zuilen, famous for the impressive Slot Zuylen castle, while further along the river you’ll find Maarssen.
-Surrounded by country estates, this town is often referred to as ‘little Amsterdam’ thanks to the magnificent canal-side houses at its centre.
-Another monument-packed town is Breukelen, a town with a name that’s known as far away as America (Breukelen becoming Brooklyn after Dutch immigrants settled there in the 17th century).
+The Vecht begins in Oud Zuilen, famous for the impressive Slot Zuylen Castle, and further along the river you’ll find Maarssen.
+Surrounded by country estates, this town is often referred to as ‘little Amsterdam’ thanks to the magnificent river-side houses at its centre.
+Another monument-packed town is Breukelen, a town with a name that’s known as far away as the United States.
+Breukelen became Brooklyn after Dutch immigrants settled there in the 17th century.